A topic from the subject of Biochemistry in Chemistry.

 • The extracted nucleic acids can be used for various downstream applications, such as PCR, sequencing, and gene expression analysis.

-• This experiment provides a hands-on approach for students to understand the structure and function of DNA and RNA and their importance in biological processes.
+• This experiment provides a hands-on approach for students to understand the fundamental principles of nucleic acid extraction and analysis, reinforcing their understanding of DNA and RNA structure and function.